How to Build Self-Esteem From The Inside Out

-When self-esteem is based on things like marital status, a new house or financial success, it doesn't last.
-These are external things that can change without warning so counting on them for validation creates problems.
+When self-esteem is based on external things like marital status, a new house or financial success, it doesn't last.
+These can change without warning so counting on them for validation creates problems.

-The ability to accept and love yourself as you are - mistakes and all.
+Accepting yourself as you are mistakes and all.

 The ability to feel the love others have for you and not reject it.

 The willingness to take care of yourself physically, emotionally, and spiritually without delay.

 Use this checklist to identify areas you can improve.
 If you struggle with self-esteem, you're not alone.
 Many of us didn't learn healthy self-esteem growing up.
 Instead, you learned to get your value from outside sources like a relationship, what you do or in achievements.

 Here you'll learn how to build self-esteem from the inside out.

 Childhood experiences have an impact on how you feel about yourself today.
 Think back to how self-esteem was modeled in your family.